andrew/ultimate-awesome/README.md

 - [free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev.
 - [Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers.
 - [papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
-- [awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  Now we have become very big, Different from the original idea.
-Collect premium software in various categories.
+- [awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This project is dedicated to collecting high-quality macOS software and organizing them systematically by different categories for easy search and use.
 - [awesome-mcp-servers](https://github.com/punkpeye/awesome-mcp-servers) - A collection of MCP servers.
 - [awesome-vue](https://github.com/vuejs/awesome-vue) - 🎉 A curated list of awesome things related to Vue.js.
 - [Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The perfect Front-End Checklist for modern websites and meticulous developers.